hash6iron/powadcr/README.md

    ![image](https://github.com/user-attachments/assets/b5c189c6-8945-4a65-9e22-e17a56d3eea6)

 <b>Upcoming updates</b>
-- Put the firmware.bin and powadcr_iface.tft of the latest release inside the root folder in the AudioKit SD and run again.
+- Put the <b>firmware.bin</b> and <b>powadcr_iface.tft</b> of the latest release inside the root folder in the AudioKit SD and run again.
 Wait until process finishs.

 How custom firmware is uploaded in ESP32-A1S Audiokit?
 -----